-Douglas Ward (54 years in the cruise industry): Comments about cruising, the ships, and other parts of the cruise experience.
+Douglas Ward (54 years in the cruise industry): Comments about cruising, the ships, and other aspects of the cruise experience.

 Beirut: Following the terrible explosion in Beirut on August 4th, I have been asked about the cruise ship that was a victim in the blast and subsequently capsized and sank.
 The ship (Orient Queen) was owned by Abou Merhi Cruises (Abou Merhi had previously chartered another ship of the same name from Louis Cruises – a ship originally built for Norwegian Caribbean Line).
 The present Orient Queen (the one in Beirut) was the former 7,478-gross ton, 152-cabin Vistamar, built by Union Navale de Levante.
 It first entered service in September 1989 and was registered in Spain.
 The ship had a small four-deck high lobby, and there was always an aroma of diesel fuel in the lobby.
 I sailed aboard the ship, which had a small “dip” pool, and a shower, but I was rather shocked to find that the water from the shower actually drained back into the pool!

-New Cruise Company: It’s a strange time to introduce a new cruise company, but a new one has just been launched.
+New Cruise Company: It’s an unusual time to introduce a new cruise company, but a new one has just been launched.
 Miray Cruises plans to operate short Greek Isles cruises starting next month from Piraeus, Greece.
 However, the company’s online video shows self-help buffets, with passengers helping themselves to food.
 This is definitely a no-no in this COVID-19 period!

 Pandemic notes: On a positive note, Dream Cruises and TUI Cruises operated one ship each on short cruises with domestic passengers, in order to test the waves prior to verifying a “safe to cruise” scenario.
-I wish the good luck with these first sailings.
+I wish them both good luck with these first sailings.

 Years: On 21 July 2020 I celebrated 54 years in the cruise industry (when I celebrated my 50th year in the cruise industry, I was on an expedition cruise to the North Pole – it was quite an adventure).